luyadev/luya/docs/guide/app-module-frontend.md

 `your-public-project-domain/frontendmodule/default/who-am-i`

-Of course the url rules in the `Module.php` can be used for pointing to controllers and views.
+Of course the URL rules in the `Module.php` can be used for pointing to controllers and views.